-Getsitecontrol lets you create notification bars, popups, slide-ins, and more, so you can get creative with how you showcase your lead magnet.
+Getsitecontrol lets you create notification bars, popups, and slide-ins, so you can get creative with how you showcase your lead magnet:

-Feel free to play around with the Behavior and Targeting rules to control exactly when and where your opt-in form displays.
+Feel free to play around with the Targeting tab to control exactly when and where your

 Step 3: Create an autoresponder to automatically deliver a lead magnet